Anmol-wq/Clock_Generator/README.md

 - Each D-Flip Flop is a CMOS transmission-gate based implementation, and is sized uniformly with (W/L)pFET/(W/L)nFET = (0.55u/0.15u)/(0.42u/0.15u).
 - It has total 16 transistors, thus 96 transistors for 6 flip-flops here.
-- A inverter circuit is used separately to provide clock and inverted clock inputs for the flip flops, with the standard sizing mentioned below.
+- An inverter circuit is used separately to provide clock and inverted clock inputs for the flip flops, with the standard sizing mentioned below.
 - For the inverter feeding the flop, and standard sizing for each inverter is taken to be (W/L)pFET/(W/L)nFET = (0.55u/0.15u)/(0.42u/0.15u)
 - The transistors in NAND gate is sized following the sizing rules as (W/L)pFET/(W/L)nFET = (1.1u/0.3u)/(1.1u/3u)
 - The inverter at the beginning of the inverter string leading to buffer string and hence clock output ports, has (W/L)pFET/(W/L)nFET = (1.26u/0.15u)/(0.42u/0.15u)